-As parents we want to spoil our kids at each and every opportunity, right?
-How many times have you been at the supermarket and you hear a little voice from over your shoulder “can I have this?”, and whatever they’re holding ends up going in the trolley!
-Despite this, it’s important that we teach our children about the value of money from a young age, as this will set them up better for the future.
+As parents, we want to spoil our kids at every opportunity, right?
+How many times have you been at the supermarket and you hear a little voice from over your shoulder, “can I have this?” and whatever they’re holding ends up going in the trolley!
+Despite this, we must teach our children about the value of money from a young age, as this will set them up better for the future.

 Here are a few ideas to help you educate your children about the value of money.

 Encourage them to set up an ISA or savings account

 This is something that so many of us don’t have already for our children, and it’s one of the best ways to set them up for their future.